How to Replace a Toilet Shut off Valve Fast!

 • Remove the toilet tank lid and place it in a safe place.

-• Use the sponge to soak up the water still left at the bottom of the tank.
+• Use the sponge to soak up the water left at the tank’s bottom.

 Step 3: Disconnect the Supply line